Research Foundation

 Research caveat

 AI citation behaviour is an emerging field.
-The evidence on this page reflects peer-reviewed retrieval research, large-scale industry studies, and consistent practitioner observations as of April 2026.
+The evidence on this page reflects peer-reviewed retrieval research, large-scale industry studies, controlled experimental studies, independent cross-sectional audits, first-party platform documentation, and consistent practitioner observations as of May 2026.

 Work with us